Home>Academics>Master Programs>Sciences Po Law School Clinic

 • What is the role of the law in this environment where technologies, infrastructures, big players and users themselves construct normativities beyond the law itself?

-Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a mandatory elective course, “AI and Data Governance” taught by Beatriz Botero Arcila in the Fall semester at the Law School (16 ECTS in total).
+Clinic Structure: in addition to the year-long Clinic Seminar itself, students must take a corequisite course, “Personal Data and European Regulation” taught by Céline Castets-Renard in the Fall semester at the Law School (16 ECTS in total).

-• First-year students, dual degree students, one-year degree students at PSIA who have selected the Global Risks concentration:
+• First-year students and dual degree students at PSIA who have selected the Global Risks concentration:

 • Semester 1: The Clinic Seminar counts as the first course in the Global Risks concentration.
-The mandatory elective course counts as the second course in the Global Risks concentration.
+The corequisite course counts as the second course in the Global Risks concentration.
 An optional course (Special feature or Language) is required in Fall or Spring to compensate for 2 missing credits.

 • Semester 2: The Clinic Seminar counts as the third and the last course in the Global Risks concentration.

-Eligible Students: First-year students, dual degree students, one-year degree students at PSIA who have selected the Global Risks concentration.
+Eligible Students: First-year students and dual degree students at PSIA who have selected the Global Risks concentration.

 Language of Instruction: English.